Cumulo-pro/cumulo-horcrux/docs/metrics-grafana-prometheus.md

 **Metrics show only one chain despite multiple chains configured**

 Each chain needs its own target entry in `prometheus.yml` with the correct `chain` label.
-The same cosigner IP can appear multiple times — once per chain it signs.
+The same cosigner IP can appear multiple times: once per chain it signs.

 **`debugAddr` not found in config.yaml**